 A trip back in time

-The samurai's house, the oldest building onsite, has been designated an Important Cultural Property.
+The farmer's house, the oldest building onsite, has been designated an Important Cultural Property.
 Throughout the Folklore Village, you'll find displays and exhibitions you can touch and experience.